bmoshe/bootcamp-backend/chapters/Chapter 8 - GraphQL Queries.md

 ### Defining Arguments and Return Types
 Since GraphQL is statically typed, we'll need to provide it with a bit of additional type information.
 Notably:
- - The return type of the Query
+ - The return type of the query
  - The names and types of any arguments it accepts

 For the `Queries::Task` query, the return type will be a `Types::TaskType`.
 It shouldn't be nullable, since we want